onyedikachidev-codes/devcircle-frontend/README.md

-# **TechGather: Elevate Your Career, One Resource at a Time**
+# **DevCircle: Build.
+Connect.
+Grow — One Line of Code at a Time.**

 ## **Overview**

-TechGather is a platform designed to empower developers to achieve their career goals by providing access to curated articles, events, and networking opportunities.
-Whether you're looking to upskill, discover impactful events, or connect with like-minded professionals, TechGather helps you unlock your full potential.
+DevCircle is a platform designed to empower developers to achieve their career goals by providing access to curated articles, events, and networking opportunities.
+Whether you're looking to upskill, discover impactful events, or connect with like-minded professionals, DevCircle helps you unlock your full potential.

 **Mission**: To provide developers with the knowledge, opportunities, and connections they need to excel in their careers and make an impact in the tech industry.